hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 been smashed when he was studying with Meghana.
 He then added: “You all are not studying?”
 Lootika: “I am 3/4ths done.
 So I decided to take break of an hour for the evening because it is traditional among brāhmaṇa-s not to study during this hour.
 Instead, since Nikhila needed some help, I was bringing her up to speed.
 By the way you don’t have to go all the way near school.
 If you go past my house and turn left in the little lane there there is a new cycle-repair chap from Odisha.
 He recently fixed my bike very efficiently and economically.”
+Vidrum:
-Vidrum: “Thanks Lootika\! that’s wonderful.
+“Thanks Lootika! that’s wonderful.
 Let me hurry there and return home to continue with the studies.
 I still have to catch up with phenols.”

 Thus, Vidrum headed to the repair stall and got his bike fixed.
 The price the repair-man quoted for his work was indeed a good one as